Updated October 5th 2023

 7. Book your transport

-Public transport is mostly offered between the main cities and towns and not so much in the rural areas.
+Public transport is regular between the main cities but not as often in rural areas.
 Although Ireland is a small island when compared to the United States and Canada, it can take longer than one would expect to travel around, especially once you leave the main cities.
 This is due to lots of smaller regional roads and few motorways.

 8. Plan your elopement day activities